thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

   is also ``nil``.
 Methods that return non-POD C++ objects attempt to default-construct the object if the receiver is ``nil``.

-  In Swift, messaging ``nil`` is undefined, and hoped to be defined away by the type system through liberal use of some ``Optional`` type.
+  In Codira, messaging ``nil`` is undefined, and hoped to be defined away by the type system through liberal use of some ``Optional`` type.

   - I've seen other languages explicitly request the Objective-C behavior using